TheRealAnonymous008/quartz/content/details/mathematics/game theory/Game Theory - Games.md

 * **Games of Incomplete Information** are games where the players have belief for the other player's types but these beliefs are not certain.
 	* The set of each players and their possible actions are common knowledge.
-	* Each player may be associated with one of possibly many payoff functions (each payoff function denotes a type).
+	* Each player may be associated with one of possibly many payoff functions (each payoff function denotes a type). *A type, however, is a general construct that denotes information given to the players, such as their preferences or knowledge about the world.*
 	* At the beginning of the game, Nature chooses each player's type from a probability distribution.
 	* Each player is assumed to know their preferences
 	* **Common Prior Assumption** The probability distribution over types is common knowledge among the players.